PhD Programme Epidemiology

 Current admissions for the PhD Programme are only possible if funding is assured by the applicant (e.g. by a scholarship or a third party).

-- University degree (master's degree or equivalent) in the area of medicine, dentistry, veterinary medicine, pharmacy, natural science, or in another subject area with a biomedical or health relevant focus
+- University degree (master's degree or equivalent) in the area of medicine, dentistry, veterinary medicine, pharmacy, natural science, or in another subject area with a biomedical or health relevant focus.
+The degree must entitle the applicant to pursue a PhD studies in Germany (verification for this is carried out by an official authority)

 - Fluency in English, written and spoken